spqb/adabmDCApy/docs/api/adabmDCA.utils.md

 init_parameters(fi: Tensor) → Dict[str, Tensor]
 ```

 Initialize the parameters of the DCA model.
+The bias terms are initialized from the single-point frequencies 'fi', while the coupling matrix is initialized to zero.